An earlier version of this article was originally published Aug 9, 2018 in NerdyMind.com.

 - Your consistency strengthens trust and familiarity.
 Though you’ve never met, you’ve practically closed the deal by the time Kaitlin schedules a consult with you three weeks after her first contact.

 Why does she choose you?
 You may not be the cheapest or most experienced among your competitors, but your content communicates how invested you are in your work.
 It’s authoritative enough to make you trustworthy and credible, which de-risks things from the client’s standpoint.

 Parting thoughts and word to the wise

-Content marketing is about positioning yourself as a trusted resource, staying top of mind as unobtrusively as possible, and helping people rather than pushing messages on them.
+Content marketing is about positioning yourself as a trusted resource, staying top of mind, and helping people rather than going for the hard sell.
 This admittedly takes time.
 Rarely is it explicitly self-promoting, flashy or loud.
-The process of attracting clients with content may begin with idle curiosity about something you happen to do well or it may begin with someone who has a sense of urgency.
+The process of attracting clients with content may begin with idle curiosity about something you happen to do well, or it may begin with someone who has a sense of urgency.

 It’s a slow drip, but like a life-saving therapy, content can pay for itself many times over.